fdieulle/Honey/Readme.md

 ### Workflow

 A workflow combines multiple jobs.
-It exists couple of different job types.
+It exists different job types.
 The simpliest type is a task.
 Then to glue tasks together there is parallel and sequence jobs.